What is lumbar traction equipment?

 When applied correctly, the desired effect reduces pain and reuptake of fluid in the disc.

-6 Clinical Facts
+6 Clinical Facts about traction devices.

 Traction decreases intra-discal pressure on the nerve root and dural sac.